 Finally, even if you have maxed out your trust, you can enhance it in other ways.
 One great strategy is to lend assets to the trust for a few years.
 Why would you loan assets to a trust if the trust is just going to have to pay the assets right back to you, plus interest?
 Because you can take advantage of the same low rates discussed earlier.
 Even better, there is no income tax on loans between the grantor and a grantor trust because, as noted, they are the same for income tax purposes.
 On the other hand, if the loan is not between a grantor and a grantor trust (for example, the eight-year loan between parent and child discussed earlier), the lender (parent) would pay income tax on the interest payments (even if interest is forgiven and not paid).

 If you did not fund a grantor dynasty trust in 2012 and still have exemption remaining, it is not too late; however, we encourage you to consider acting soon.
-Under the current tax code, the transfer tax exemptions will continue to increase with inflation until January 1, 2026, when they are scheduled to revert to 2017 levels ($5.49 million, adjusted for inflation, vs. the current $11.4 million).
+Even if 2020 presidential and congressional elections do not change the political landscape meaningfully, under the tax code as it exists today, the transfer tax exemptions will continue to increase with inflation until January 1, 2026, when they are scheduled to revert to 2017 levels ($5.49 million, adjusted for inflation, vs. the current $11.58 million).

 Shifting Gears: From Lifetime to Testamentary Planning